BEN J HENRY

 We all slip from the present moment into the past and future, engaging autopilot during daydreams.
 Through the practice of lucid dreaming, you can train your mind to stay focused.
 To stay aware.
 To stay present and stop daydreaming through life.
 And that’s not the only reason why nearly 1 in 4 people dream lucidly every month…

-What are the benefits of lucid dreaming?
+What are the benefits of waking up within the dream?

 Lucid dreaming is not all flying around, conjuring dream characters.
 For many oneironauts (dream explorers), productivity does not end when the lights go out.
-Lucid dreams provide fertile ground for self-improvement, and the chance to wake up a better version of yourself.
+Lucid dreams provide fertile ground for self-improvement.
+And the chance to wake up a better version of yourself.

 Imagine you wanted to get better at public speaking.
-Not everybody aspires to be a politician, a comedian or a gameshow host, but the ability to speak before a group of people without trembling like a newborn foal is likely to come in handy for all of us.
-Perhaps you’re asked to speak at a wedding or a funeral, pulled into a boardroom to share your area of expertise, or convinced to talk at a job fair at your local school—it could happen!
-As you know, practise makes perfect, but it’s not like you can barge into the nearest assembly and make a request: ‘Anyone for a best man speech?’
+Not everybody aspires to be a politician, a comedian or a gameshow host.
+But the ability to speak before a group of people without trembling like a newborn foal is likely to come in handy for all of us.
+Perhaps you’re asked to speak at a wedding or a funeral?
+Pulled into a boardroom to share your area of expertise, or convinced to talk at a job fair at your local school?
+It could happen!
+As you know, practise makes perfect.
+But it’s not like you can barge into the nearest assembly and make a request: ‘Anyone for a best man speech?’

 And while testing out your material on Aunt Sally may prove satisfying (that smile!), it’s not the same as a room full of people judging you.
 Without large audiences to practise on, you may find yourself rehearsing that speech alone.
-Clowns aside, none of us want to trip up in front of an audience: there’s something in us—something primal—that lurches at the idea of being negatively judged.
+Clowns aside, none of us want to trip up in front of an audience.
+There’s something in us—something primal—that lurches at the idea of being negatively judged.
 And the antidote to this tribal survival mechanism?
 Confidence.